-Care must be taken when aggregates are changed for background scripts. $\ensuremath{\mathsf{A}}$ background script is a script marked to run in the computation service in order to fulfil RayCare use cases.
+Care must be taken when aggregates are changed for background scripts.
+A background script is a script marked to run in the computation service in order to fulfil RayCare use cases.
 Background scripts can take input parameters for patient, case, plan, beamset and examination.
 The patient object can not be changed from the background script.
-Case, plan, beamset and examination can be changed even if explicitly stated as input parameter.
+Case, plan, beamset and examination can be changed even if explicitly stated as input parameters.